02 September 1999

 Bill Kirkup, the councils hedgerow project officer, believes many landowners could benefit from thinking again about hedgerow management.

 “The irony is that it is frequently more expensive to cut on an annual basis than to follow good practice by cutting either every two or three years,” he says.

-Durham county council can arrange to have free individual farm hedgerow management plans drawn up, he adds.
+Durham County Council can arrange to have free individual farm hedgerow management plans drawn up, he added.